 To commemorate the 75th anniversary of the historic publication of Alcoholics Anonymous in April 1939, the 2013 General Service Conference approved the creation of this facsimile edition of the first printing of the first edition.

-In Australia, orders may be made through the GSO in Sydney or your local CSO commencing April 2014.
+In Australia, orders may be made through your local CSO commencing April 2014.
 See details on the "B-Line and News" page

 Read the History of the Big Book